ElementoLab/imc/README.md

 # Imaging mass cytometry

-This is a package for the analysis of imaging mass cytometry (IMC) data.
+This is a package for processing and  analysis of imaging mass cytometry (IMC) data.

 It implements image- and channel-wise quality control, quantification of cell intenstity and morphology, cell type discovery through clustering, automated cell type labeling, community and super-community finding and differential comparisons between sample groups, in addition to many handy visualization tools.
 Above all, it is a tool for the use of IMC data at scale.

-To do that, it implements out-of-memory handling of image stacks and masks.
-Other backends to handle multiplexed images are under development.
+Development is still underway, so use at your own risk.

 ## Requirements and installation